 The Lake Erie Folk Fest is a collaboration of the North East Ohio Musical Heritage Association, producer of the Blue Sky Folk Festival in Kirtland, and the Shore Cultural Centre, a former high school turned innovative arts center in downtown Euclid.

-Our intent is to bring two communities together in a late-winter cross-pollination of the arts: Euclid’s diverse artistic community, and the Northeast Ohio folk music community.
+The event brings two communities together in a late-winter cross-pollination of the arts: Euclid’s diverse arts community, and the Northeast Ohio folk music community.
 Questions?
-Contact producer Laura Lewis, or call Shore Cultural Centre at 216-289-8578.
+Email producer Laura Lewis, or call Shore Cultural Centre at (216) 289-8578.